A python package to help facilitate the collection and analysis of education-related datasets.

 - Optionally, you can

 .transformthe data.
-This API yet built, but will supply functionality to modify the survey data by filtering rows, selecting columns, or deriving new columns using commonly accepted logic in order to establish standard definitions.
+This will supply functionality to modify the survey data by filtering rows, selecting columns, or deriving new columns using commonly accepted logic in order to establish standard definitions.
 Again, the aim is to make things easier.

 .loadpulls out the survey datasets as a pandas dataframe, at which point you can analyze, visualize the survey dataset using the full suite of data analytics tools found within python.